Examination Support

 This adjustment should only be requested if you are unable to sit an exam due to disability related reasons and the following process should be applied:

-• You should notify your School Office and Disability Services, as far in advance as reasonably practical, via email, citing the reason(s) that you are unable to sit and providing additional supporting evidence, if available but not required.
+- You should notify your School Office and Accessible Learning Support, as far in advance as reasonably practical, via email, citing the reason(s) that you are unable to sit and providing additional supporting evidence, if available but not required.

-• You and Disability Services should be notified of the outcome in writing by the School.
+- You and Accessible Learning Support should be notified of the outcome in writing by the School.

 Specialised Furniture